qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 The grid is specified either by the spacing between the points (same spacing for all dimensions) or by the number of points to generate.
 In the latter case, the spacing will be determined from the extent.
-In order to generate a full square grid, at least the number of points specified by the user is generated for the latter case.
+In order to generate a full rectangulare grid, at least the number of points specified by the user is generated for the latter case.

 Random offsets to the point spacing can be applied, resulting in a